-Candidates for the Degree of MArch must be accepted by the Faculty of the College as prospective candidates at least six months before entering for the examination.
-They are required to give notice to the Dean of the Faculty before 15 of January of the year in which they intend to present them selves for examination, with particulars of the work or works for examination under (a) above, title of the proposed dissertation and details of their professional experience.
+- Candidates for the Degree of Master of Architecture (Mode II) must be accepted by the Faculty as prospective candidates at least six months before entering for the examination. - Candidates are required to give notice to the Dean of the Faculty before 15 January of the year in which they intend to present themselves for examination, with particulars of the building selected for examination under (a) above, the title of the proposed dissertation and details of their professional experience.